cardat/air-health-sws-airflow/TASKS_AND_SERVER_SETUP.md

 ## Run your tasks "automagically"

 1. Manually copy the workflow to sync a repo into Airflow machine.
-See an example of such: [`sync_repo_example.py`](/air-flow-local-test/dags/sync_repo_example.py)
+See an example of such: [`sync_repo_example.py`](/air-flow-local-test/dags/sync_repo_example.py).
+And change the scheduling to suits needs (e.g. every 5 min).

 2. Set up a workflow or copy an existing one to sync saved/committed workflows from a local folder (ideally the repo synced by step 1) into the `dags` folder of Airflow in the server.
+See example [`sync_dags_example.py`](/air-flow-local-test/dags/sync_dags_example.py).

 3. Start the workflow that sync Cloudstor data into Airflow server.